Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

 The relation between deposition self-regulation and efficiency must be investigated in terms of energy and powder transverse distributions \cite{eisenbarth_spatial_2019}.
 The current work considers the case study configuration where the focal points of the laser and powder beams lay between the powder nozzle tip and the initial substrate position.
-In this common condition the open-loop self-stabilizing regime can be observed after a transient to smaller standoff distance values, i.e. with positive layer mismatch $h>r_z$.
-Such faster growth can be interpreted as the result of an increasing substrate temperature that favors powder melting at the beginning, in combination with a powder flux abundance which allows to deposit layers with high efficiency.
-Typically substrate temperature stabilization occurs after few layers \cite{huang_new_2019}, thus the effects of energy and powder spatial distributions dominate on the subsequent deposition growth rate.
-Moreover, the initial values of standoff distance and layer height increment play an important role in the dynamics of process stabilization \cite{tan_process_2018}.
+In this common condition the open-loop self-stabilizing regime can be observed after a transient to smaller standoff distance values, i.e. with a positive layer mismatch $\bar h>r_z$.
+Such initially faster growth can be interpreted as the result of an increasing substrate temperature that favors powder melting at the beginning, in combination with a powder flux abundance which allows to deposit the first layers with high efficiency.
+Substrate temperature stabilization occurs typically after few layers \cite{huang_new_2019}, thus the effects of energy and powder spatial distributions dominate on the subsequent deposition growth rate, once a stable thermal condition is reached.
+The initial values of standoff distance and layer height increment also play an important role in the dynamics of process stabilization \cite{tan_process_2018}.
 It follows that the powder flux fraction available for catchment into the melt pool generated by the laser radiation changes while approaching the powder nozzle tip.
-This can introduce a powder catchment efficiency reduction, corresponding to a braking-like effect for the deposition growth, as a natural feedback mechanism which leads to a stationary regime where $h=r_z$.
+This can introduce a powder catchment efficiency reduction, corresponding to a braking-like effect for the deposition growth, as a natural feedback mechanism which leads to a stationary regime where $\bar h=r_z$.

-Several approaches can be followed for modeling the deposition height in terms of the laser-powder interaction, based on either analytical \cite{huang_comprehensive_2016}, numerical \cite{song_numerical_2018}, or dimensional \cite{kumar_determination_2013} descriptions.
-Here a semi-empirical model is proposed for a quantitative interpretation of process self-regulation for bulk geometries, extending the results reported in other works \cite{thompson_overview_2015}.
-Specifically, the theoretical powder catchment efficiency $\eta_{th}$ is derived with an explicit dependence on the standoff distance $S$ and on the process parameters, assuming a stationary deposition.
-In particular $\eta_{th}$ is defined as the product of two terms, one related to energetic factors $\eta_{en}$, the other depending on the powder-laser spatial interaction $\eta_{int}$ for a specific deposition nozzle configuration:
+Several approaches can be followed for modeling the deposition height in terms of laser-powder interaction \cite{huang_comprehensive_2016,song_numerical_2018,kumar_determination_2013}.
+We propose a semi-empirical model for a quantitative interpretation of the process self-regulation, extending the results reported in other works \cite{thompson_overview_2015}.
+Accordingly the powder catchment efficiency will be derived with an explicit dependence on the standoff distance $S$ and on the process parameters, assuming a stationary deposition for bulk geometries.